10 Days in Slovenia: Itinerary, What to Do & Where to Go

 When to go to Slovenia

 For its size, Slovenia is surprisingly diverse in its climate.
-Overall, you might say that Slovenia sports a typical continental European climate with four distinct seasons.
+Slovenia sports a typical continental European climate with four distinct seasons.
 But that’s not quite enough to give you an exact idea of when to visit Slovenia.

 Spring Crni Vrh

-Overall, the best time to visit to Slovenia is May or September.
+The best time to visit Slovenia is May or September.
 Both of these months fall in the country’s shoulder season.
 The crowds during these months are much less dense than in the height of the summer tourism high season.
 The weather is still pleasant, though, and you’ll get plenty of warm days and sunny skies on average.

 Do I need travel insurance for Slovenia?

-Like any destination, I would never recommend visiting Slovenia without purchasing a good travel insurance policy.
-Actually for Slovenia, it might not be an option for some travellers.
+Like any destination, I’d never recommend visiting Slovenia without purchasing a good travel insurance policy.
+Actually, for Slovenia, it might not be an option for some travelers.

 Triglav National Park